iadvize/documentation/Documentation.md

 ![Authentication admin](./assets/images/marketplace-configure.png)

 ## App Settings (in progress)
-As the authentication section, you can configure setting parameters that users will need to follow.
+As the authentication section, you can configure setting parameters that users will need to configure.

 **Define app's setting fields**
 You can add fields and define the type of entry you need.